php-fig/fig-standards/proposed/http-message.md

 In order to accommodate headers with multiple values yet still provide the convenience of working with headers as strings, headers can be retrieved from an instance of a `MessageInterface` as an array or a string.
-Use the `getHeader()` method to retrieve a header value as a string containing all header values of a case-insensitive header by name concatenated with a comma.
+Use the `getHeader()` method to retrieve a string containing concatenated header values of a case-insensitive header by name.
 Use `getHeaderLines()` to retrieve an array of all the header values for a particular case-insensitive header by name.